Painting with marshmallows is a great process art activity to add to your camping activities for preschoolers and kindergarten kids.

-I love setting up process art projects for kids!
-Even better is when these art experiences are with non-traditional implements.
-Kids seem to get a kick out of painting without paintbrushes, and what a great way to explore different art techniques?
+I love that this marshmallow painting activity uses non-traditional implements, mainly because that makes it super engaging for the children!
+Kids seem to get a kick out of painting without paintbrushes, and what a great way to explore different art techniques.
 Plus, it gets the children thinking outside of the box.

-With a recent camping theme, the preschoolers fell in love with painting with marshmallows.
-Honestly, this art activity went over even better than I thought it would!
+My students and I first came up with this years ago during a camping theme, and the kids the preschoolers fell in love with it.
+Honestly, this marshmallow art activity went over even better than I thought it would!
 So many smiles and giggles along the way.

 Painting with Marshmallows